 Twitter Blue no longer exists.
-X Premium replaced it with three tiers: Basic ($3/month, edit posts, long-form, bookmark folders), Premium ($8/month, blue checkmark, priority replies, ad-revenue-sharing eligibility, AI access), and Premium+ ($16/month, ad-free, maximum reply boost, advanced AI).
+X Premium replaced it with three tiers: Basic ($3/month, edit posts, long-form, bookmark folders), Premium ($8/month, blue checkmark, priority replies, ad-revenue-sharing eligibility, AI access), and Premium+ ($40/month web, ad-free, largest reply boost, advanced AI).
 The standard advice picks Premium for 3+ posts-per-week creators and Premium+ for 50K+ follower accounts.
 Reasonable, and missing the voice-first prior question.

 The voice-first decision framework by tier

 - Pre-monetization tier (0 to 500 followers).
 Skip Premium.
-The 10 to 15% lift on a small follower base produces marginal impressions, and the $8 to $16 monthly cost is better spent on building voice first.
+The modest lift on a small follower base produces marginal impressions, and the $3 to $8 monthly cost is better spent on building voice first.
 Re-evaluate at 500 followers.

 - Voice-clarifying tier (500 to 3,000 followers).
 Basic ($3) for the editing feature if you want it.
 Premium only if you genuinely want the blue checkmark for trust signaling in a category where it matters (FinTwit, legal, certain corporate adjacents).
-The 10 to 15% lift is small at this audience size; it's the trust signal that does the work.
+The reach lift is small at this audience size; it's the trust signal that does the work.

 - Compounding tier (3,000 to 15,000 followers).
 Premium ($8) is usually correct.
-The 10 to 15% lift on this audience produces meaningful incremental impressions, and the reply boost matters for surfacing your replies to others' audiences.
+The reply boost (X publishes no reach percentage, so treat the often-quoted 10 to 15% as an estimate, not a fact) produces meaningful incremental impressions on this audience and surfaces your replies to others' audiences, which is where most of the value lands.
 Ad-rev-sharing eligibility kicks in here for some accounts.

 - Compound tier (100,000+ followers).
-Premium+ ($16) is usually correct because ad revenue easily covers the cost.
-The +$8 over Premium is functionally free at this tier.
+Premium+ ($40) is usually correct because ad revenue at this scale easily covers the cost; the extra $32 over Premium is marginal once payouts are flowing.

 What Premium actually changes (and doesn't)